One question that I get from many existing project managers and project managers to-be (i.e. business analysts or test managers) is this:

 Case Study: Here's a good example of a business analyst who moved to a project management role - myself!

 I started my career as a business analyst in the year 2002.
 I was involved in gathering requirements for a government statutory board which was rolling out a new backend system here in Singapore.

 That project was complex - I was tasked to gather process maps, use cases, report and interface requirements for more than 50 sub-systems (this statutory board is one of the major ones and its systems affects ALL Singaporeans' income).

 I learnt about object-oriented design, use cases and workshop facilitation.
 I'd hold workshops in front of senior stakeholders (sometimes 30 in a room) and being a young 29 year-old that is one heck of a learning experience.

-I went on to do similar BA and junior PM roles for an insurance client and an investment bank, several years later.
-By 2008, I had enough experience to join an investment bank as a senior project manager and that was where I started picking up formal PM skills.
+I went on to do similar roles for an insurance client and an investment bank, several years later.
+By 2008, I had enough experience to join an investment bank as a project manager and that was where I started picking up format PM skills.

-As I will explain below, a Test Manager has one of the most fitting skill sets to step into project management.
+As I mentioned here, a Test Manager has one of the most fitting skill sets to step into project management.
 If you've run testing for 3 to 4 years, you're more than ready to take on a mid-level project manager role.
 That being said, there is some transitioning to do, because a Test Manager may not be exposed so much to senior stakeholders and may need to build communication skills and confidence to update them at project steering committee meetings.

 So far we've talked about moving into a project manager role.
 What about roles after project management?
-There are two common ones I can think of, as follows:
+There are two I can think of, as follows: